mpalitto/Matty/README.md

 This resulted in the ``Matty/I2Cplayground/2-BidirectionTest`` folder.

 If needed, I could use the I2C interface for data transfers from ESP-CAM --> Arduino and Serial Interface for transfers from the Arduino --> ESP-CAM effectevly doubling the data rate... we will see...

+On Matty shield, looks like there is a connector for another serial port next to a USB female connector... could it be that there is another HW port? ... no luck in finding out which MCU the clone is using...
+I am lucky that it is compatible with the ATMEGA128... the only indication I have is that the board is made by www.mjkdz.com and the MCU is a squared uChip with 8pin per side... wait a moment, it could be a AVR128DB32... which in the datasheet has 3 USART... after a google search it looks like the DB series came out in 2020 wich it would not be possible...
+I probably bought it in 2012/13???
+Anyhow, I could do without it.

+Next will be to test I2C interface by sending a wave samples from the ESP-CAM --> Arduino and play it with the speaker.

+The issue is that the Arduino is very limited as far as memory (14 KBytes)!

+This is the strtategy I will implement: thus I would need to send and buffer a few samples (maybe 100 bytes) and as it starts playing the buffer(active) fillup another buffer(backup) and as long the backup buffer is filled before the active one has done playing, rotate the 2 buffers.

+In order to limit the ESP-CAM to send too mach data, The Arduino will send a (needMore) message to ESP-CAM whenever the Arduino start sending the samples from a buffer.
+The ESP-CAM will then send another bulk of 100samples to the Arduino, which will use to fillUp the current backup buffer.

+The Arduino doesn't know how many samples are part of the same sound... thus it will stop playing, if by the time it finishes playing the ACTIVE buffer, the BACKUP buffer is still not been filled.

+This will require that the handshake between the Arduino and the ESP-CAM is fast enogh to allow the BACKUP buffer to be filled in time...

+In case thera are 100 Samples, 100/8k = 0.0125 secs = 12.5ms is that going to be enough?... we will see.

 ## What is next
 1. adding a speaker and the ability to play sounds